open-AIMS/ReefGuideWorkerTemplate.jl/README.md

 # ReefGuideWorkerTemplate.jl

-A Julia-based worker template for the ReefGuide distributed job processing system.
+A Julia-based worker template for the [open-AIMS/reefguide](https://github.com/open-AIMS/reefguide) distributed job processing system.
 This template provides a foundation for implementing custom job handlers that can process tasks from the ReefGuide job queue.

+## Context

+This worker template integrates with the ReefGuide ecosystem, connecting to the ReefGuide web API to receive and process distributed computing tasks.
+The `API_ENDPOINT` environment variable should point to your ReefGuide web API instance.

+**For local development**: First spin up the local ReefGuide stack by following the setup instructions in the [ReefGuide README](https://github.com/open-AIMS/reefguide).
+This will provide the necessary API endpoint and supporting services (database, S3 storage, etc.) that the worker connects to.

 ## Quick Start